Zoro-6191/cod4-2d-shaders/README.md

 ## How to Install All Shaders at once?

+I don't recommend doing this coz of a weird glitch (which I'll try to fix).<br>

 - Be sure that you have [Modtools](https://github.com/promod/CoD4-Mod-Tools) properly installed.
 - Copy and Paste whole `raw/` folder to `cod4/raw/`
 - Go to `cod4/raw/shader_bin/shader_src/` and run `compile.bat`

 > You should now be able to use those materials in your mod/map.

-## How does install just one shader?
+## How to Install just one shader?

 [Wiki](https://github.com/Zoro-6191/cod4-2d-shaders/wiki/How-to-Install-1-shader)